Ultimate Marion Real Estate Investing Guide for 2026

 Median Population Age

-The median population age can also show you if there are qualified home purchasers in the area.
-The median age in the city must equal the age of the average worker.
-Individuals in the regional workforce are the most reliable real estate purchasers.
-Aging people are planning to downsize, or move into senior-citizen or assisted living communities.
+The median population age is a factor that you might not have taken into consideration.
+The median age in the market must be the age of the typical worker.
+People in the local workforce are the most steady house purchasers.
+Aging people are getting ready to downsize, or relocate into age-restricted or assisted living communities.

 Unemployment Rate